Chris Collins (American musician): Music career

 Collins continued to perform with bands into the early 1990s, playing drums with NYC's The Devil Dogs and, occasionally, with his old friends in The Punch Line.
 In addition, he played drums, keyboards and a bit of guitar with longtime friends Hale and Strete, who had gone on to form Crocodile Shop – also engineering many of the early recordings for that group.
-In 1992, after leaving the Institute of Audio Research and after a songwriting deal with Kevin Henneman and Deborah Gibson fell through, Collins found himself as the bass player in a short-lived new group featuring Al Scherr of The Incinerators.
+In 1992, after a songwriting deal with Kevin Henneman and Deborah Gibson had fallen through, Collins found himself as the bass player in a short-lived new group featuring Al Scherr of The Incinerators.
 That act never quite got off the ground, and for several years thereafter Collins refocused his energies on computer technology – doing little in professional music.

 Late in 1999, Collins did a brief stint as lead singer and occasional drummer for his brother in The Matt Collins Band – taking over full-time drumming duties a few years later.
-In addition, a brief reformation of The Punch Line led to a headlining performance and the release of a 10-song CD which was recorded in Collins' own 40 track digital studio.
-Subsequently, Collins served as engineer/producer for New York act "4 Miles Out".
+In addition, a brief reformation of The Punch Line led to a headlining performance and the release of a 10-song CD, which was recorded in Collins' own 40-track digital studio.
+Collins served as engineer/producer for New York act "4 Miles Out".

 In 2004, Collins' first band Mod Fun performed a reunion concert at The Saint in Asbury Park, NJ in celebration of the reissue of their retrospective CD "Past...Forward" by Get Hip Records.
 The rekindled friendship among the original members and their renewed interest in making music together has led to gigs in cities as far away as Nashville and Chicago as well as the release of a new double-length CD and multiple performances in an around New Jersey and New York.